 About BEAR

-We also offer professional development, instructional coaching, and mentoring for educators and rehabilitation service providers serving students with visual impairment, including blindness.
+We offer professional development, instructional coaching, and mentoring for educators and rehabilitation service providers serving students with visual impairment, including blindness.

 About Carlton Anne Cook Walker

 Our principal, Carlton Anne Cook Walker, wears many hats.
-She is an attorney, the parent of a blind child (now, young adult), and a certified teacher of blind/low vision students.
+She is an attorney, the parent of a blind child (now, a young adult), and a certified teacher of blind/low vision students.

 For more than a decade, Ms. Cook Walker has provided advocacy for families of blind and low vision children, and she has made presentations on legal topics related to blindness to attorneys, state agencies, education professionals, advocates, and parents throughout the nation.
 In addition, Ms. Cook Walker worked as an itinerant teacher of blind/low vision students in South Central Pennsylvania for more than six years and then as Manager of Braille Education Programs for the National Federation of the Blind.